Spy Court Fast Facts

 Before the Patriot Act, foreign intelligence had to be a primary purpose of the investigation.
 Now, foreign intelligence has to be a significant purpose.

-The Court meets in a high security room, on the 6th floor of the Justice Department.
+The court meets in a high security room, on the sixth floor of the Justice Department.

 All proceedings of the court are secret.